-It features an Intel Atom z540 1.86GHZ processor, 2GB of RAM, a 128GB SSD and an 11.1 inch X-black LCD display with a resolution of 1366 x 768, graphics comes in the form on an Intel GMA 500 chip, and it also comes two USB ports, an SD card slot, and a Sony Memory Stick slot.
+It features an Intel Atom z540 1.86GHZ processor, 2GB of RAM, a 128GB SSD, and an 11.1 inch X-black LCD display with a resolution of 1366 x 768.
+Graphics come in the form of an Intel GMA 500 chip, and it also comes with two USB ports, an SD card slot, and a Sony Memory Stick slot.
+The inclusion of the SSD ensures faster boot times and quicker access to files, making it a great choice for professionals on the go.

-Initial impressions on the Sony Vaio X is that it absolutely stunning, I cant believe how thin and light it is, and it is covered in carbon fibre which makes it look great.
+Initial impressions of the Sony Vaio X are that it is absolutely stunning.
+I can’t believe how thin and light it is, and it is covered in carbon fiber, which makes it look great.
+The carbon fiber not only adds to the aesthetic appeal but also contributes to the notebook’s durability.
+This makes it an excellent choice for frequent travelers who need a reliable and stylish device.

-We will be publishing a full review of the Sony Vaio X series next week when we have had a good change to test it out, you can check out the full specifications over at Sony.
+We will be publishing a full review of the Sony Vaio X series next week when we have had a good chance to test it out.
+You can check out the full specifications over at Sony.

 Latest Geeky Gadgets Deals